ajilaries/sentiment-analyzer/README.md

 ## Technologies Used

 - Flask (Python web framework)
-- TextBlob (NLP library for sentiment analysis)
+- Hugging Face Transformers (NLP library for sentiment analysis)
+- PyTorch (Deep learning framework)
 - HTML/CSS (Frontend)

 ## Deployment

+The app is now live on Render at: https://sentiment-analyzer-h6t1.onrender.com

 To deploy this app live on Render: